alan-turing-institute/environmental-ds-book/_sources/community/templates/template-coworking-collabcafe.md

 # Collaboration Cafe Call Template

 :::{note}
-*This HackMD is based on [_The Turing Way_ collaboration cafe template](https://github.com/alan-turing-institute/the-turing-way/blob/master/book/website/community-handbook/templates/template-coworking-collabcafe.md)*
+*This HackMD is re-used under a CC-BY license from [_The Turing Way_ collaboration cafe template](https://github.com/alan-turing-institute/the-turing-way/blob/master/book/website/community-handbook/templates/template-coworking-collabcafe.md)*

-*A **permanent document** exists in the HackMD: [https://hackmd.io/@environmental-ai/collaboration-cafe](https://hackmd.io/@environmental-ai/collaboration-cafe) that is regularly updated with the empty template for next event.*
+*A **permanent document** exists in the HackMD: [https://hackmd.io/@environmental-ds/collaboration-cafe](https://hackmd.io/@environmental-ds/collaboration-cafe) that is regularly updated with the empty template for next event.*
 :::

 ## _The Environmental Data Science_ ⛰ 🌳 🏙️ ❄️ 🔥 🌊  online Collaboration Cafe